Fast, Easy, and Judgment-Free Suboxone Treatment

 Suboxone is a prescription medication used in treating those addicted to opioids, illegal or prescription.
 It contains the ingredients Buprenorphine and Naloxone.
-Buprenorphine, a partial Opioid agonist, blocks the Opiate receptors and reduces a person’s urges.
-The second ingredient, Naloxone, helps reverse the effects of Opioids.
-Together, these drugs work to prevent withdrawal symptoms associated with an opioid addiction.
+Buprenorphine, a partial Opioid agonist, blocks the opioid receptors and reduces a person’s urges.
+Naloxone helps reverse the effects of Opioids.
+Together, these drugs work to prevent withdrawal symptoms associated with opioid addiction.

-Although used to help manage Opiate abuse, it’s important to know Suboxone can lead to dependence.
-Those most likely to develop a dependence on the medication include:
+Suboxone manages opioid abuse; it’s crucial to know that Suboxone can lead to dependence.
+The following people are most likely to develop a dependence on the medication.

-- Individuals with a current or previous problem in abusing Narcotics
+- Individuals with a current or previous problem with abusing Narcotics

-- Individuals unaware of the potential dangerous side effects
+- Individuals are unaware of the potentially dangerous side effects

 - Individuals addicted to Heroin, looking to avoid any withdrawal